 S Recognizing that most of you are just now emerging from tryptophan– and cranberry sauce-induced stupors – I won’t test your attention spans.
-Instead, as you struggle into your stretch pants, here are some quick hits about the 49ers as they head into the last leg of the season.• The key phrase in December will be “get hot.”
-That is, can the 49ers emulate the Baltimore Ravens and New York Giants and carry late-season momentum through the playoffs and onto the Super Bowl winner’s podium?
+Instead, as you struggle into your stretch pants, here are some quick hits about the 49ers as they head into the last leg of the season.

 A rapidly expanding roster – at a key position – certainly suggests that’s possible.
 Not only is wide receiver Michael Crabtree expected back, perhaps Sunday against the St. Louis Rams, but good-looking rookie Quinton Patton is not far behind as he returns from a broken foot.